-Abraham Lee is an associate in Ropes & Gray's Litigation and Enforcement practice group.
-Abraham represents companies and individuals in civil and criminal government enforcement matters, complex commercial litigation, and regulatory matters.
+Abraham Lee is an associate in Ropes & Gray’s Litigation and Enforcement practice group.
+Abraham has developed a broad litigation practice representing major multi-national companies and high net-worth individuals at the trial and appellate level involving matters concerning antitrust issues, civil and criminal government enforcement, and complex commercial disputes.
 He also maintains an active pro bono practice advocating for immigrants’ rights.

 During law school, Abraham was an articles editor in NYU's Journal of Legislation and Public Policy.
 He also participated in the Pro Bono Scholars Program, where he helped represent under-privileged children gain access to education.

-Prior to attending law school, Abraham was a U.S. Collegiate National Team Member in Taekwondo.
+Prior to attending law school, Abraham was a member of the U.S. National Team in Taekwondo, where he represented Team USA in the Men’s Featherweight Division at the World University Taekwondo Championships.

 - Co-author, “Department of Justice Under Merrick Garland,” Ropes & Gray Alert (March 17, 2021)